Sheamus: Return to singles competition (2019–2021)

 As part of the 2020 Draft in October, Sheamus was drafted to the Raw brand.
-On 26 October episode of Raw, Sheamus defeated Riddle to qualify for Team Raw at Survivor Series.
+On the 26 October episode of Raw, Sheamus defeated Riddle to qualify for Team Raw at Survivor Series.
 Later on, he was involved in a triple threat match against Keith Lee and Braun Strowman for the latter's qualification.
 He also competed in a tag team match with Strowman against Lee and Riddle in a losing effort.
 At Survivor Series on 22 November, Team Raw defeated Team SmackDown in a clean sweep.
-Sheamus eliminated Seth Rollins after a Brogue Kick to score the first elimination.
+Sheamus eliminated Seth Rollins with a Brogue Kick to score the first elimination.
 In November, Sheamus began a storyline with Drew McIntyre where their real-life friendship was acknowledged.
-On 30 November episode of Raw, Sheamus was a guest on Miz TV, where The Miz and John Morrison berated him for his friendship with McIntyre to which Sheamus defended McIntyre from the accusations, and attempted to attack Miz, but was beat down by Miz and Morrison.
+On the 30 November episode of Raw, Sheamus was a guest on Miz TV, where The Miz and John Morrison berated him for his friendship with McIntyre to which Sheamus defended McIntyre from the accusations, and attempted to attack Miz, but was beat down by Miz and Morrison.
 Sheamus teamed with McIntyre to defeat Miz and Morrison in a tag team match later on in the night.
-At the Royal Rumble on 31 January 2021, Sheamus entered at number 27 but was eliminated by Braun Strowman.
-On 1 February 2021 episode of Raw, Sheamus delivered a Brogue Kick to McIntyre after shortly confronting then Royal Rumble winner, Edge.
+At the Royal Rumble on 31 January 2021, Sheamus entered at number 27, but was eliminated by Strowman.
+On the 1 February episode of Raw, Sheamus delivered a Brogue Kick to McIntyre after shortly confronting then Royal Rumble winner, Edge.
 He bemoaned the fact that he was only acknowledged as just "Drew McIntyre's friend", implying that he was overshadowed by his success as the WWE Champion.
 As a result, he terminated his friendship with McIntyre, and vowed to take the WWE Championship away from him.
-At the Elimination Chamber on 21 February, Sheamus faced McIntyre, AJ Styles, Jeff Hardy, Kofi Kingston, and Randy Orton in an Elimination Chamber match for the WWE Championship.
+At the Elimination Chamber on 21 February, Sheamus faced McIntyre, Hardy, AJ Styles, Kofi Kingston and Randy Orton in an Elimination Chamber match for the WWE Championship.
 Sheamus would eliminate Kingston but would be the second to last man eliminated in the match by Styles.
-Following the event, Sheamus would continue to feud with McIntyre and the two faced each other on 1 March episode of Raw where Sheamus was defeated.
-The two had a rematch the following week in a No Disqualification match where Sheamus would once again lose to McIntyre.
+Following the event, Sheamus would continue to feud with McIntyre and the two faced each other on the 1 March episode of Raw, where Sheamus was defeated.
+The two had a rematch the following week in a No Disqualification match, where Sheamus would once again lose to McIntyre.
 Sheamus and McIntyre would fight once more in a No Holds Barred match at Fastlane on 21 March, with McIntyre defeating Sheamus, ending the feud.

-On 22 March episode of Raw, Sheamus would face WWE Champion Bobby Lashley in a losing effort and backstage, attacked United States Champion Riddle.
+On the 22 March episode of Raw, Sheamus would face WWE Champion Bobby Lashley in a losing effort and backstage, attacked United States Champion Riddle.
 The following week, Sheamus defeated Riddle in a non-title match to earn a championship opportunity at WrestleMania 37.
 On the second night of the event on 11 April, Sheamus defeated Riddle to win the United States Championship for the third time.
 He would go on to defend the title against the likes of Humberto Carrillo and Ricochet over the next several months.
 At SummerSlam on 21 August, Sheamus dropped the title to Damian Priest, ending his third reign at 132 days.